Thoubal district: Education

-Thoubal and Kakching are the main educational hubs of the district.
-Thoubal College and Kha-Manipur College are degree colleges in the district.
+Thoubal town is the main educational hubs of the district.
+Thoubal College and Waikhom Mani Girls' College are the major degree colleges in the district.
 Beside this many other colleges are in the district.
 A nursing college inside the district hospital Thoubal has been under construction.
-Jawaharlal Novodya vidyalaya kakching-khunou is the only central government school in this district and other schools are Padhma-Ratna school Kakching, K.M blooming Eng.
+Some schools are K.M blooming Eng.
 School Khangabok, Evergreen Flower Eng. school Thoubal.
+New Higher Secondary School has spawn up at the Thoubal town namely Fancier Abhiram, New Era and Vision Creative Higher Secondary.